Jenway/Barcelona/guide/00_libft.md

 In your Makefile, add a make bonus rule to add the bonus functions to your libft.a.

-> [!WARNING]
-> The bonus part will only be assessed if the mandatory part is PERFECT.
-Perfect means the mandatory part has been integrally done and works without malfunctioning.
-If you have not passed ALL the mandatory requirements, your bonus part will not be evaluated at all.

 | Function name    | `ft_lstnew`                                                                                                                                                               |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Prototype        | `t_list *ft_lstnew(void *content);`                                                                                                                                       |